CostiCatargiu/NewLuggageDataset/README.md

 | mAP@0.50–0.95 | +7.0% |
 | F1-score | +7.4% |

-The strongest gains are observed for small and medium-scale luggage instances, validating the proposed scale-aware training modification.
+Performance gains are most pronounced for small and medium-scale luggage instances, validating the scale-aware training strategy.

 ---